LOVE IS JUST A FOUR LETTER WORD

 must be a simple misunderstanding, or glitch in communication."

 you know it, sorting

 through this difficulty takes center stage in your world, and

 you're committed to doing whatever it takes, to rectify

 it.
 Even if you're not sure you've made an error, your partner's

-reactions are sufficiently intense/volatile to suggest that you
+reactions are sufficiently intense and volatile, to suggest that

-matter how much you try to resolve/work through this conundrum,
+matter how much you try to resolve or work through this conundrum,

 your lover has his/her own spin on it, and keeps needing to put

 the blame for this rupture on you!
 They'll never be able to see